msi-ris/Tutorials/rnaseq_cmd.md

 2. Output a summary format that is easier to process with scripts
 3. Set the number of threads to the number of processors (can be changed with the `--ppn` option to `churp.py bulk_rnaseq`)
-Note that
-hese three options will always be specified, so you do not need to re-list th m when supplying custom options with `--hisat2-opts=" ... "`.
+Note that these three options will always be specified, so you do not need to re-list them when supplying custom options with `--hisat2-opts=" ... "`.
 Like with the Trimmomatic custom options, we cannot guarantee that any combination of options will work appropriately for your dataset.
 We further cannot validate any options that are passed; if your option string contains a typo or an illegal